Congee is basically a slow cooked rice porridge whose therapeutic qualities can be altered depending on what other ingredients are added.

 The basic rice congee is easy to digest and is as much a great first food for babies (if made with organic white rice) as it is a regular breakfast.

-- 4-8 cups water (use more water for children or for weak digestive systems)
+- 4-8 cups water or stock (use more water for children or for weak digestive systems)

 Cook over low heat for approximately 3-6 hours.
-Use a flame deflector to prevent burning on a gas stove or a slow cooker overnight.
+Use a flame deflector to prevent burning on a gas stove or a slow cooker overnight – I always use a slow cooker overnight so I can wake up to a nourishing breakfast.

 You can then serve it savoury with 1tsp miso paste, shallots, & tamari roasted seeds or sweet with stewed fruit.